Covid Recovery Plans/Catch up Premium

 When students enter Hungerhill in Year 7, they are grouped according to their KS2 result, the national GL assessment and our own internal assessments.
 This allows us to place our students who need some extra support with English into smaller groups, to allow for targeted literacy-based work.
 Where Key Stage 2 scores are not available this will only be based on the internal assessment.

 In our Year 7 catch up classes, we use the Reciprocal Reading strategy to support our students in making rapid progress in their reading.
 Two of the main benefits of the strategy are the pre-teaching of vocabulary and the use of structured discussion to improve both inference and writing skills.
 Pre-teaching challenging vocabulary and encouraging students to dissect words and then explore them within different contexts which are more familiar to them, allows them to understand the words when they are put back into the context of the text we are reading which, in turn means they are far more likely to be able to internalise the word and then use it within their own work.
 The use of structured discussion builds confidence in our students, encouraging them to be more ambitious with their ideas and consider their different thoughts carefully, before committing their finished ideas to paper.

-Each year, we employ a primary specialist to work with our Y7 ‘catch up’ classes, who works alongside our KS3 Co-ordinator to evaluate and redesign our provision, to ensure high challenge in our lessons and resources, thus enabling students to make accelerated progress towards the age-related expectations.
+Our Curriculum Leader has worked alongside our KS3 Co-ordinator to evaluate and redesign our provision, to ensure high challenge in our lessons and resources and that additional gaps in leaning caused by lockdown have been addressed, thus enabling students to make accelerated progress towards the age-related expectations.